-To support the preparation of a new Local Plan for the Coventry and Warwickshire Authorities which includes 6 local LPA's including Stratford-on-Avon District Council (SDC), Nuneaton and Bedworth Borough Council (NBBC), North Warwickshire Borough Council (NWBC), Coventry County Council (CCC), Rugby Borough Council (RBC) and Warwick District Council (WDC), the key objectives of the assessment are:
+To support the preparation of new Local Plans for the Coventry and Warwickshire Authorities which includes six local LPA's including Stratford on Avon District Council (SDC), Nuneaton and Bedworth Borough Council (NBBC), North Warwickshire Borough Council (NWBC), Coventry County Council (CCC), Rugby Borough Council (RBC) and Warwick District Council (WDC), the key objectives of the assessment are:

-- To update the Coventry and Warwickshire Authorities Sub-region Local Plan, taking into account the most recent policy and legislation in the National Planning Policy Framework (2021). - To collate and analyse the latest available information and data for current and future (i.e. climate change) flood risk from all sources, and how these may be mitigated. - To inform decisions in the emerging Local Plans, including the selection of development sites and planning policies. - To provide evidence to support the application of the Sequential Test for the allocation of new development sites, to support the Stratford-on-Avon District Authority's preparation of the Local Plan. - To provide a comprehensive set of maps presenting flood risk from all sources that can be used as evidence base for use in the emerging Local Plan. - To provide advice for applicants carrying out site-specific Flood Risk Assessments and outline specific measures or objectives that are required to manage flood risk.
+- To update Warwick District Council's Local Plan from 2017, taking into account the most recent policy and legislation in the National Planning Policy Framework (2021). - To collate and analyse the latest available information and data for current and future (i.e. climate change) flood risk from all sources, and how these may be mitigated. - To inform decisions in the emerging Local Plans, including the selection of development sites and planning policies. - To provide evidence to support the application of the Sequential Test for the allocation of new development sites, to support Warwick District Council's preparation of the Local Plan. - To provide a comprehensive set of maps presenting flood risk from all sources that can be used as an evidence base for use in the emerging Local Plan. - To provide advice for applicants carrying out site-specific Flood Risk Assessments and outline specific measures or objectives that are required to manage flood risk.

-Summary of flood risk in Stratford-on-Avon District
+Summary of flood risk in Warwick District